saravanan12153/turbo-octo-hipster/README.md

 This a website I created.
-It's prettu basic, but I wanted to work on my CSS.
+It's pretty basic, but I wanted to work on my CSS.
-Link
+Link: